F-Stack/f-stack/dpdk/doc/guides/sample_app_ug/l3_forward.rst

 The set of LPM and FIB rules used by the application is statically configured and loaded into the LPM or FIB object at initialization time.

-In the sample application, hash-based and FIB-based forwarding supports both IPv4 and IPv6.
+In the sample application, hash-based, LPM-based, FIB-based and ACL-based forwarding supports both IPv4 and IPv6.
-LPM-based forwarding supports IPv4 only.

 Compiling the Application
 -------------------------